Please click a question below to have the answer shown…

 For full details of the school’s commitment please refer to the Child Protection / Safeguarding Policy available in our policies section.

-Mr Ryan is the Designated Child Protection member of staff and all teaching and support staff have had regular Child Protection Awareness training at least every two years.
+Miss Lickess is the Designated Child Protection member of staff and all teaching and support staff have had regular Child Protection Awareness training every year.
 Safeguarding training is part of all NQTs and new staff members induction.

 All teachers are fully aware of the important guidance given to school by the government in their Keeping Children Safe in Education document.